 Justice Susan Griffin apparently has a problem tolerating certain relationships

 Madam Justice’s history seems to indicate that she may have a problem tolerating certain relationships.
-For example, she sentenced an abuser who had severely beaten his wife to a twelve year sentence and Prince, an individual who murdered somebody during a home invasion/robbery to only ten years.
+For example, she sentenced an abuser who had severely beaten his wife to a twelve year sentence.
+However, she only sentenced Wyatt Prince, an individual who murdered somebody during a home invasion/robbery to ten years.
 Although I agree with the long sentence for the wife beater, I am just comparing the severity of the crimes and the disparity between sentences.

-Madam Justice needs to understand that the nature of relationships has changed while her hair has been graying for the past three or four decades.
-Nobody is forced to wear a scarlet “A,” and men and women actually cohabitate without marriage.
+Madam Justice needs to understand that the nature of relationships has changed.
+While her hair has been graying for the past three or four decades the world has changed.
+Nobody is forced to wear a scarlet “A”.
+Men and women actually co-habitate without marriage.

-There is an important distinction between the two, and Madam Justice, of all people, should have understood that fact.
-Madam Justice should also have known that one’s memory regarding the precise words used in a conversation can vary slightly over time, but what is important is the meaning of what was said, and whether an individual said, “might” or “may” is really irrelevant.
+There is an important distinction between the two.
+Madam Justice, of all people, should have understood that fact.
+She should also have known that one’s memory regarding the precise words used in a conversation can vary slightly over time.
+She also knew that what is important is the meaning of what was said, and that whether an individual said, “might” or “may” is really irrelevant.

-Furthermore, for me to have attempted to recall my previous testimony from the preliminary trial, instead of answering questions based on my recollections, at that moment, regarding the events about which I was being questioned would have been dishonest, and therefore, perjurious.
+Furthermore, for me to have attempted to recall my previous testimony from the preliminary trial, instead of answering questions based on my recollections at that moment regarding the events about which I was being questioned would have been dishonest.
+Therefore they would have been perjurious.

 Additionally, as most experts agree, when statements concerning complex matters match too closely it is evidence of rehearsal-driven memorization, especially when testifying to conversations some thirty months previous, or even older.
 Accordingly, everything I said in Madam Justice’s courtroom was consistent with me being a forthright individual.

-Throughout my interviews with police, my interviews with Crown, and both the preliminary trial and the actual trial, my testimony remained consistent, that Prince had told me the he had choked Paul to shut him up, whether Prince said to shut him “the fu*k up,” to shut him “the hell up,” or just to shut him up does not matter and does not impact credibility.
+Throughout my interviews with police, my interviews with Crown, and both the preliminary trial and the actual trial, my testimony remained consistent, that Wyatt Prince had told me the he had choked Paul to shut him up.
+Whether Prince said to shut him “the fu*k up,” to shut him “the hell up,” or just to shut him up does not matter and does not impact credibility.

-I just have this to add about Madam Justice’s insult to me based on her logic of my failure to have “total recall,” if one is deemed dishonest because he/she could not precisely recall every detail of long ago conversations and events, what does that say about a judge’s credibility when that judge could not remember the status of my relationship with my roommate from a hearing at which that judge had just presided over only a few months earlier, especially when that judge had access to the transcripts of both the preliminary trial and the actual trial before rendering any decision or commenting on the reasoning for that decision?
+I just have this to add about Madam Justice’s insult to me based on her logic of my failure to have “total recall”.
+She deemed dishonest because I could not precisely recall every detail of long ago conversations and events.
+What does that say about her credibility?
+Remember, she could not remember the status of my relationship with my roommate from a hearing at which she had presided over only a few months earlier.
+Not only that, she had access to the transcripts.
+I did not.
+Sauce for the goose is not sauce for the gander in her courtroom.

-Justice Susan Griffin gets everything backwards as she says offering to have police video tape in my apartment indicates a desire to be deceptive
+Justice Susan Griffin continued to get everything backwards.
+She actually said that my offering to have police video tape in my apartment indicated a desire to be deceptive.
+Wow!

-Let us now examine Madam Justice’s next objection to me, namely, my offering to allow police to electronically monitor my apartment.
-Of course, I offered to do so, and in fact, did not just offer it, but encouraged the police to set up surreptitious video and audiotape recordings in my suite.
+Let us now examine Madam Justice’s next objection to me.
+She said that my offering to allow police to electronically monitor my apartment was suspicious.
+Of course, I offered to do that.
+In fact, I did not just offer it, but encouraged the police to set up surreptitious video and audiotape recordings in my suite.

-I needed to protect my roommate, to see to justice for Paul’s murder, and to get a violent killer, Prince, out of my life and off the street as soon as possible; and therefore, was more than willing, even solicitous, of having the police record in my suite hoping that the police doing so might lessen my load by hastening Prince’s arrest.
+I needed to protect my roommate.
+I needed to see to justice for Paul’s murder and to get a violent killer out of my life and off the street as soon as possible.
+Therefore, I was more than willing, even solicitous, of having the police record in my suite.
+I hoped that the police doing so might lessen my load by hastening Prince’s arrest.

-I was living with a drug addicted, conscienceless killer who was growing even more violent, even more paranoid, and consequently, more unpredictable every day and who had threatened, on many occasions, especially since his murder of Paul, to kill me, and to “fu*king murder” me.
+Remember, I was living with a drug addicted, conscienceless killer who was growing even more violent, even more paranoid, and consequently, more unpredictable every day.
+He had threatened me on many occasions.
+Moreover, after his murder of Paul he seemed even more empowered.
+He wouldn’t just threaten to kill me, but to “fu*king murder” me.

-Marcus Tullius Cicero: “I prefer tongue-tied knowledge to ignorant loquacity.”
+Marcus Tullius Cicero said.
+“I prefer tongue-tied knowledge to ignorant loquacity.”

 I offered to allow police to video tape because I knew I was right

-Needing Prince out of my life, a videotaped confession by Prince of exactly what he had done seemed the most efficient way to achieve that goal.
-Trading places with Madam Justice, assuming that she had the guts to do what I did, which I sincerely doubt, would she have wanted to continue to live with Prince for even one second longer than absolutely necessary or would she have offered the police the opportunity to gather as much evidence as possible as quickly as possible?
+I needed Prince out of my life.
+A videotaped confession by Prince of exactly what he had done seemed the most efficient way to achieve that goal.
+Trading places with Madam Justice, assuming that she had the guts to do what I did, which I sincerely doubt, would she have wanted to continue to live with Prince for even one second longer than absolutely necessary?
+Or do you think she would have offered the police the opportunity to gather as much evidence as possible as quickly as possible?

 Let’s think this through a little further though.
-If, as Madam Justice implies, I was exaggerating or fabricating evidence, why would I offer to give the police proof of my alleged chicanery by subjecting myself to video and audio recordings of those alleged transgressions?
+If, as Madam Justice implies, I was exaggerating or fabricating evidence, why would I offer the police proof of my alleged chicanery by subjecting myself to video and audio recordings of those alleged transgressions?
+She’s an idiot.

 As was so often the case in her ex cathedra speech, Madam Justice’s premise was entirely devoid of logic.
-Had I had been lying or otherwise misleading the police, I would have attempted to hide such transgressions, rather than offer to allow the police to have them memorialized on video tape.
+Had I had been lying or otherwise misleading the police, I would have attempted to hide such transgressions.
+I would never have offered them the opportunity to memorialized my words and actions on tape.

 I was paid by police

-Continuing on with another of Madam Justice’s comments about me that she offered in her public courtroom as a fact that influenced my credibility, “Mr. Hannon was paid by the police for his role.”
+Let’s continue on with another of Madam Justice’s comments about me that she offered in her public courtroom as a fact that influenced my credibility.
+“Mr. Hannon was paid by the police for his role.”

 Damn…. according to Madam Justice, not only was I a liar, but I was a paid liar.

-While Madam Justice obviously did not recognize that living with Prince and having to maintain his trust was a severe detriment to my income, which even though I sometimes bought used electronics from drug addicts and applied my computer skills to other ventures, was to a substantial degree derived from doing business plans, brochures, and promotional work for various companies and individuals, I think that you can appreciate that having a business client stop by my apartment while Prince was raging about getting shorted on his last heroin deal or was in the bathroom doing a fix would not have been the best thing for my business image, and therefore, Prince’s presence was costing me significant income, as well as potential future earning.
+Madam Justice obviously did not recognize that living with Prince was a severe detriment to my income.
+Yes, I sometimes bought used electronics from drug addicts and applied my computer skills to other ventures.
+However, that was not the bulk of my income.
+Instead, most of my earnings were derived from doing business plans, brochures, and promotional work for various companies and individuals.
+That said, I think that you can appreciate that having a business client stop by my apartment while Prince was raging about getting shorted on his last heroin deal or was in the bathroom doing a fix would not have been the best thing for my business image.
+Therefore, Prince’s presence was costing me significant income, as well as potential future earning.

-Additionally, due to the fact that Prince had previously tortured my pet rabbit when left alone in my apartment, I could not just leave him there while I traipsed off to meet a client, and Prince would often refuse to leave and become enraged and threaten violence if I insisted that he go.
+Additionally, due to the fact that Prince had previously tortured my pet rabbit when left alone in my apartment, I could not just leave him there while I traipsed off to meet a client.
+This created a further problem for me.
+This was because Prince often refused to leave.
+And if I insisted he do so, he would become enraged and threaten violence.
 Accordingly, I had to put the most lucrative portion of my business on hold from the time of the murder up until Prince was finally arrested approximately one year later.

-Moreover, as stated, I lived with a drug addicted, violent, self-confessed murderer for some eighteen months after he had confessed his murder to me, risking my physical safety and my life every day.
-Would Madam Justice not want to get paid for that had she done the same or would she think it part of her civic duty to risk her life, daily?
+As stated, I lived with a drug addicted, violent, self-confessed murderer for some eighteen months after he had confessed his murder to me.
+In doing so, I risked my physical safety and my life every day.
+Would Madam Justice not want to get paid for that had she done the same?
+Or would she think it part of her civic duty to risk her life, daily?